TejasPrasad468/TejasPrasad468/README.md

 - 👋 Hi, I’m Tejas Prasad
 - 🧐 I'm Currently pursuing Engg in Elect. and computer Science from Pillai College of Engineering
-- 👀 I’m interested in programming
+- 👀 I’m interested in development and competitive programming
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning Frontend
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-  👨‍💻 Hackerrank account - @TejasLP468

 <!---
 TejasPrasad468/TejasPrasad468 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.